brijohn/nabupc/games/arkanoid/readme.md

 This is a conversion of the MSX port of Arkanoid to the NABU.
 It provides an assembler wrapper that will load the original ROM into memory and then patch it to work on the NABU.

-This conversion supports both keyboard controls (Arrows + Space) and paddle controls if you are using either MAME or have a modified Atari paddle controller.

 ## Assemble

  In order to build the rom image, you will need: